Geetansh-Jangid/optimus-desktop/README.md

 Feel free to modify these files to tailor the environment to your specific needs.

+## FAQs

+1. Why niri?
+A. Because it's my favourite wm, and it's very power efficient and touchpad friendly imo which makes it a goto choice for laptops.

+2. Why is the repo size so big?
+A. Because it contains all the wallpapers too.

 ## 📄 License

 This project is licensed under the MIT License.
 See the `LICENSE` file for details.